 Submit the code and a screenshot from the BlueJ terminal window.
 Be sure that you have included comments at the top of your files that include your name and the current date.

-Methods that have the same name but different parameters lists are called overloaded methods.
+It is possible to have more than one method with the same name in the same program.
+Methods that have the same name but different parameters lists are called overloaded methods (similar to multiple versions of the same method).
 The computer examines the method's signature (name and parameters) and decides which of the overloaded methods is the correct method to use based on the parameter list.

 Directions: Identify the parts of a method in the itsLearning worksheet.